Strengthen your Startup

 – Experience with customer discovery process

-– Previous involvement with product
+– Previous involvement with product management/product launch

 – Experience gaining and implement market feedback